ansys/ansys-tools-local-product-launcher/doc/source/plugin_creation.rst

         )

-For the default value, we use the :py:func:`get_available_ansys_installations <ansys.tools.path.get_available_ansys_installations>` helper to find the Ansys installation directory.
+For the default value, use the :py:func:`get_available_ansys_installations <ansys.tools.path.get_available_ansys_installations>` helper to find the Ansys installation directory.

-Now, the user can see the description when running ``ansys-launcher configure ACP direct``, and simply accept the default value if they wish.
+Now, the user can see the description when running ``ansys-launcher configure ACP direct``, and accept the default value if they wish.

 .. note::

-    If the default value is ``None``, it will be converted to the string ``default`` for the command line interface.
-This allows implementing more complicated default behaviors, that may not be expressible when the CLI is run.
+    If the default value is ``None``, it is converted to the string ``default`` for the command line interface.
+This allows implementing more complicated default behaviors, that may not be expressible when the command-line tool is run.

 Hiding advanced options
 '''''''''''''''''''''''